 For quite a while I have heard rumors that so-called “Obamacare” was partly being paid for by a 3.8% increase in the capital gains tax on real estate.
 This is mostly not true.
 If you dig deep into the issue you will find it will not apply to most people.
 However, in principle, there is an increase in the capital gains tax on real estate for some wealthier folks.

 Washington Post contributor Benny Kass said he would “debunk” the “rumors” that “the health-care legislation Congress passed this year will impose a sales tax on all real estate sales.”
 He advised, “don’t believe the rumors.”
 But in fact the health-care law did include a new tax on real estate profits.
-I don’t know that he debunked what he claimed to, he could have explained a little further that this was mostly untrue, but also partly true for some of us.
+I don’t know that he debunked what he claimed to.
+He could have explained a little further that this was mostly untrue, but also partly true for some people.

-It depends on the amount of your profits, if you have any profits; and it depends on your income level.
+If you have larger profits on the sale of your home the tax may be triggered.
+And it depends on your income level.
 The bill would impose what is essentially a capital gains taxes on some home sales made by a limited number of taxpayers.
 The health care law contains a new 3.8% tax on “unearned income” for high-income taxpayers.
 Unearned income includes capital gains.

 I don’t think this is anything to get too hopped up about and attack, nor defend.
-It will not have any impact on the real estate market, and will only affect the finances of a select few.
+It will not have any impact on the real estate market.
+And it will only affect the finances of a select few.
 It is certainly something to be aware of, but it is not really a major story.